george-hawkins/hdri-profile/README.md

 So looking at the diff, let's go through the differences between RawTherapee's neutral profile and Greg's HDRI profile such that we eventually build up an identical profile.

 **Update:** it turns out that there are actually very few _real_ changes (there are various changes that don't actually take effect as the section they're in were enabled and later disabled again).
-And to the remaining _real_ changes, only a few of them are probably really relevant, e.g. the dead-pixel detection probably isn't make or break (unless it fixes pixels stuck high such that hey introduce rays of infinitely bright light).
-One can completely ignore changes in sections where `Enabled=false`.
+As to the remaining _real_ changes, only a few of them are probably really relevant, e.g. the dead-pixel detection probably isn't make or break (unless it fixes pixels stuck high such that hey introduce rays of infinitely bright light).
+Completely pointless changes are marked below with a &#x274c;.

 ### The Preview area